youbs/ubermuda.github.io/books/docker-101.md

 The Docker 101 book is the perfect book to get started with Docker.
 With it, you will understand what is Docker, how it works, and how it can be useful for you.
 The book covers everything you need to know about docker, from building images to orchestrating remote container.

-The Docker 101 book is still being written but you can already [pre-order it at a special price](https://gumroad.com/l/Docker101)!
+The Docker 101 book is still being written but you can already <a href="https://gum.co/docker-101?wanted=true">pre-order it at a special price</a>!
 Additionnally, I will publish some of the chapters on [my blog](/), so stay tuned!

 ### Table of contents